Abner Zwillman: Prohibition

 At the start of Prohibition, Zwillman began smuggling whiskey into New Jersey through Canada, using several World War I armored trucks.
 Zwillman later joined a syndicate headed by Joseph Reinfeld to smuggle liquor from Canada using ships.
 They were reputed to have controlled 40% of liquor smuggling.
 Zwillman used this revenue to greatly expand his operations in illegal gambling, prostitution, and labor racketeering, as well as legitimate businesses, including several prominent night clubs and restaurants.

+In May 1929 he attended the historic Atlantic City Conference, believed to be the first ever national summit of the American mafia.
 In 1929, he was sent to prison for six months for assaulting an associate.
 It was the only crime for which he was ever convicted.

 Zwillman dated actress Jean Harlow at one time and got her a two-picture deal at Columbia Pictures by giving a huge cash loan to studio head Harry Cohn.
 Zwillman also bought Harlow a jeweled bracelet and a red Cadillac.
 He referred to her in derogatory terms to other mobsters in secret surveillance recordings.
 He married Mary de Groot Mendels Steinbach in 1939.
 She was the only daughter of Eugene Mendels, whose father, Emanuel S. Mendels, was a founder of the American Stock Exchange (then known as the Curb Exchange).
 The Zwillmans had a daughter, Lynn Kathryn Zwillman born c.
 1944.
 Mary Zwillman had a son, who became Abner Zwillman's stepson, from a previous marriage.